Adamgzlez/Domain-Hardening-GPOs-Lab/README.md

 ## Objective

-The Domain hardening GPOs lab was done .
-The primary focus was to ingest and analyze logs within a Security Information and Event Management (SIEM) system, generating test telemetry to mimic real-world attack scenarios.
-This hands-on experience was designed to deepen understanding of network security, attack patterns, and defensive strategies.
+The Domain hardening GPOs lab was done to build on group, account policy management and reduce vulnerabilities.
+The primary objective was to harden the system with calculated measures to ensure the group policy objectives were being met.

 ### Skills Learned
 [Bullet Points - Remove this afterwards]